b-lukaszuk/BS_wJ_eng/contents/altruism.md

 paybacker unfriendly abusive egoist`).
 The same goes for `Choice` our players will make (`cooperate` and `betray`).
 Note, however, that in this last case the `Choices` are followed by the number code.
-We didn't have to do that since by default the enums are internally stored as consecutive inters that start at 0.
-Still, we did it to emphasize that we plan to use this property of our new type in the near future.
+We didn't have to do that since by default the enums are internally stored as consecutive integers that start at 0.
+Still, we did it to emphasize our plan to use this property of our new type in the near future.

 We did this because per problem description `unforgiving` monkey always betrays